elixir-ecto/ecto/guides/howtos/Replicas and dynamic repositories.md

 end
 ```

 Now during tests, the replica will always return the repository primary repository itself.
-While this approach works fine, it has the downside that, if you accidentally invoke a write function in in a replica, the test will pass, since the `replica` function is returning the primary repo, while the code will fail in production.
+While this approach works fine, it has the downside that, if you accidentally invoke a write function in a replica, the test will pass, since the `replica` function is returning the primary repo, while the code will fail in production.

 ### Using `:default_dynamic_repo`